CheesyDevil/CP2_Final/README.md

-# Miner Clicker
+# Rock Clicker
 ***
 ![Image of running project](relative to image in my repository)

 The Story: An asteroid hits aMerica!!!
-Your job as the president of the United States of America, you must extract as many precious resources as you can from it, also picking up some new companions on the way.
+Your job as the president of the United States of America, you must extract as many precious resources as you can from (Power-generating rock), also picking up some new companions on the way.

 At first, the player clicks on a large asteroid, earning one rock(minerals that generate large amounts of nuclear energy) per click.